kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 #### Answer: C. Middle meningeal - TRUE
 - The middle meningeal artery is classically injured in extradural haemorrhage.
 Such injuries usually result from a fracture of the squamous part of the temporal bone and require burr holes to drain the blood.
 Other types of haemorrhage include subdural and subarachnoid haemorrhages.

-- Subdural haematomas usually result from torn bridging veins or venous sinuses and are most commonly found in the elderly as a result of age-related cerebral atrophy and subsequent vulnerability of the bridging veins.
+- Subdural haematomas usually result from *torn bridging veins* or *venous sinuses* and are most commonly found in the elderly as a result of age-related cerebral atrophy and subsequent vulnerability of the bridging veins.
 Treatment involves drainage of the blood through burr holes, similar to the treatment of extradural haemorrhage.

-- Subarachnoid haemorrhage can result from trauma or can occur spontaneously from a ruptured berry aneurysm, resulting in blood within the ventricular system.
+- Subarachnoid haemorrhage can result from trauma or can occur spontaneously from a *ruptured berry aneurysm*, resulting in blood within the ventricular system.
 Treatment includes coiling or clipping of aneurysms in addition to rest, supportive fluids, nimodipine therapy and analgesia.
 Occasionally, an external ventricular drain might be required to drain blood from within the ventricular system and prevent hydrocephalus.

 ### Q13
 A patient of yours requires _central venous access_ via the _internal jugular vein_ (IJV).
 The internal jugular vein is formed by the union of the _sigmoid sinus_ with which one of the following sinuses?